wimverleyen/AggregateGeneFunctionPrediction/README.md

 Gene function prediction with aggregation of data resources and algorithms

-Six 'off-the-shelf' algorithms are used from scikit-learn:
+##Six off-the-shelf algorithms are used from scikit-learn:

--) Logistic regression
+* Item Logistic regression
--) Random forest
+* Item Random forest
--) Stochastic gradient descent
+* Item Stochastic gradient descent
--) Passive aggressive
+* Item Passive aggressive
--) Random walks with restarts
+* Item Random walks with restarts
--) Neighbor voting
+* Item Neighbor voting

-Gene Ontology:
+##Gene Ontology
--) Code to load Matlab matrices/vectors of the gene identifiers, GO term identifiers, and GO term annotation matrix.
+Code to load Matlab matrices/vectors of the gene identifiers, GO term identifiers, and GO term annotation matrix.

-Model:
+##Model
--) Plot
+###Plot
 	Code of the performance measures
--) Database
+###Database
 	Code of the MySQL queries